enzomarzo/ai-commit/README.md

 # **AI-Commit: The Commit Message Generator**

+This repo was forked from https://github.com/insulineru/ai-commit and simplified/modified to meet my personal requirements.

 This package uses the power of OpenAI's GPT-3.5-turbo model to understand your code changes and generate meaningful commit messages for you.
 Whether you're working on a solo project or collaborating with a team, AI-Commit makes it easy to keep your commit history organized and informative.